alexey-pelykh/puppeteer-capture/README.md

 ## No capturing == Nothing happens

-This relates to timers, animations, clicks, etc. To interact with the page, frame requests have to be submitted and thus - capturing have to be active.
+This relates to timers, animations, clicks, etc. To process interaction with the page, frame requests have to be submitted and thus capturing have to be active.

 ## Getting Started